Advanced Academic Programs

 Referrals for Full-Time AAP Level IV

-Parents or guardians of students not in the second grade screening pool may initiate the full-time AAP Level IV screening process by completing and submitting an Advanced Academic Programs Level IV Referral Form to the local school principal by the January 2019 deadline (date to be determined).
+Parents or guardians of students not in the second grade screening pool may initiate the full-time AAP Level IV screening process by completing and submitting an Advanced Academic Programs Level IV Referral Form and optional materials due to Mrs. Bach, Advanced Academic Resource Teacher (AART), by the December 1, 2020 deadline (date to be determined).
 No late referrals will be accepted.
 Second grade students not in the pool and all students in grades 3-7 are screened only by referral.
 Forms are available on the FCPS website and in the Parent Information Packet available at the local school.